Type 071 amphibious transport dock: Design

 The amphibious warfare ship features a vehicle deck, well-deck, landing deck and a hangar.
 It can carry a combination of marines, vehicles, landing craft and helicopters.
 The ship may embark 600 to 800 troops.
 The stern helicopter deck has two landing spots, each supporting a Harbin Z-8 (SA 321 Super Frelon variant) transport helicopter.
 The twin-door cantilever hangar can house up to four Z-8 helicopters.
 The well deck houses up to four Type 726 air-cushioned landing craft, which can transfer vehicles or marines to the shore at high speed.

 The LCAC are launched by flooding of the docking area.
-The vessel can also carry landing craft on port / starboard davits.
+The vessel can carry landing craft on port / starboard davits.
 The vehicle deck can house amphibious assault vehicles including the ZBD05 amphibious IFV and the ZTD-05 amphibious light tank.
 The stern ramp, two side doors and ramps allow rapid loading of the vehicles and equipment.